ranjanmannige/ubuntu_on_2024_asus_oled_13/README.md

         1. Inkscape
         1. Libreoffice
     1. Note on Blender: when using OpenGL, setting the `Viewport Shading` to `Material Preview` freezes up Blender (it freezes and then eventually goes black).
         I find that installing vulkan using the line below, and then switching the backend display graphics to Vulkan solves that problem.
-You can switch to Vulkan by going to the Preferences window (Menu->Edit->Preferences), clicking on the `System` tab, and then in the Display Graphics header, change the `Backend` value from from `OpenGL` to `Vulkan` (might need a restart or at least `source ~/.bashrc`).
+The latter can be done by going to the Preferences window (Menu->Edit->Preferences), clicking on the `System` tab, and then in the Display Graphics header, change the `Backend` value from from `OpenGL` to `Vulkan` (might need a restart or at least `source ~/.bashrc`).
         ```sh
         sudo apt install vulkan-tools